Why your funnel approach is failing?

 Rather than connecting a caller with a random representative, behavioral pairing eases the process and provides direct support for every kind of need, goal, or expectation a customer might have.

-Though it served us well in the past, the marketing funnel is outdated, less effective, and a drain on your company’s budget.
-By comparison, the flywheel focuses on delighting the customer by making the customer experience as enjoyable as possible, with as little friction as possible, as well as providing the consumer with a killer product.
+Though it served us well in the past, the b2b inbound marketing funnel is outdated, less effective, and a drain on your company’s budget.
+By comparison, the section of the flywheel marketing focuses on delighting the customer by making the customer experience as enjoyable as possible, with as little friction as possible, as well as providing the consumer with a killer product.

 Over 80% of businesses that are shifting their focus to improving their customer service are seeing an increase in revenue.
 (HubSpot)